 With all my preparations complete, I found myself experiencing the same emotions that had surfaced during my first encounter with them.
 Leann inquired if I was alright, and though I assured her that I was, the truth was that a sense of fear began to creep into my being, and I couldn’t comprehend why.
 I was far more prepared this time around, making it all the more baffling that this unease had taken hold of me.
 The conflicting feelings left me puzzled and on edge as we embarked on this endeavor.

-Leann said, “if you feel like stopping, this is the right moment Sheryl…”
+Leann said, “if you feel like stopping, this is the right moment Sheryl . . .”

-I thought about it and being so upset with myself for feeling such cowardice, I said let’s keep going.
+I thought about it and being so upset with myself for feeling such cowardice, I said, “let’s keep going.”

 While I tried to focus on this new séance, a strenuous noise rumbled the place.
 I heard Xophur’s voice first: